buzz39/reddit-god/README.md

 # Reddit Copilot

-This project is a subreddit discovery tool that takes a list of interests and returns a ranked list of relevant subreddits using the Reddit API.
+Reddit Copilot is a web application that helps users discover relevant subreddits based on their interests and view top posts from selected subreddits with time-based filtering.

 ## Features

--   Fetches data from Reddit's API using OAuth2.
--   Discovers subreddits through search, autocomplete, and recommendations.
+-   **Web Interface**: Clean, responsive two-panel layout for easy navigation.
+-   **Subreddit Discovery** (Left Panel):
--   Scores and ranks results based on subscribers, activity, and text relevance.
+    -   Searches for subreddits based on user interests.
--   Filters results by NSFW content and minimum subscriber count.
+    -   Filters by NSFW content, minimum subscriber count, and sort options (hybrid, relevance, subscribers, activity).
--   Provides output in both JSON and a human-readable format.
+    -   Displays ranked results with subscriber counts and descriptions.
+-   **Top Posts Viewer** (Right Panel):
+    -   Retrieves top 5 posts from any subreddit.
+    -   Time filter options: past hour, day, week, month, year, or all time.
+    -   Shows post titles, upvotes, authors, and direct links.
+-   **Reddit API Integration**: Uses OAuth2 for secure API access.
+-   **Backend Processing**: Server-side logic for API calls and data processing.

 ## How to Run